adinareiter/menu-planner-api/README.md

 # Menu Planner API

 Welcome to the Menu Planner API!
-This Rails backend API allows users to access and manage a database of recipes.
+This Rails backend API allows users to access and manage a database of recipes and events.
 The API is secured using JSON Web Tokens (JWT) for authentication, and passwords are hashed using the Bcrypt gem for enhanced security.

 ## Table of Contents
 - [Features](https://github.com/adinareiter/menu-planner-api/blob/main/README.md#features)